Alexbay218/mscout/README.md

 Here, seconds left should start counting down

-During operation, press the following keys to record data
+During operation, press the following keys to record data:

     Space - Whenever the robot grabs a cube - "Has Cube" will be printed (Note that on match start, the robot already has a cube)